John Willie

-John Alexander Scott Coutts (9 December 1902 – 5 August 1962), better known by the pseudonym John Willie, was an artist, fetish photographer, editor and the publisher of the first 20 issues of the fetish magazine Bizarre, featuring his characters Sweet Gwendoline and Sir Dystic d'Arcy.
+John Alexander Scott Coutts (9 December 1902 – 5 August 1962), better known by the pseudonym John Willie, was an artist, fetish photographer, cartoonist, specialty shoe designer, and the publisher and editor of the first 20 issues of the fetish magazine Bizarre between 1946 and 1956, featuring his characters Sweet Gwendoline and Sir Dystic d'Arcy.
 Though distributed underground, Bizarre magazine had a far-reaching impact on later fetish-themed publications and experienced a resurgence in popularity, along with fetish model Bettie Page, beginning in the 1970s.

 Early life

-John Coutts was born in 1902 to a British family in Singapore.
-They returned to the United Kingdom in 1903.
-He grew up in a middle-class family and attended the Royal Military College, Sandhurst.
-Commissioned as a Second Lieutenant into the Royal Scots, Coutts was forced to resign in 1925 when he married a night-club hostess, Eveline Fisher, without the permission of his commanding officer.
-He migrated with his wife to Australia, where their marriage ended in divorce in 1930.
+John Alexander Scott Coutts was born on 9 December 1902 in Straits Settlements, Singapore, then a British colony.
+Born into wealth, his family relocated to the United Kingdom the following year."
+Coutts attended attended Glenalmond, a prestigious boarding school in Scotland, then the Royal Military College, Sandhurst.
+Commissioned as a Second Lieutenant into the Royal Scots, Coutts was forced to resign in 1925 when he married a night-club dancer, Eveline Stella Frances Fisher, without the permission of his commanding officer.
+He migrated with his wife to Sydney, Australia in 1926; their marriage, however, ended in divorce in 1930.

+In 1934, Coutts met Holly Anna Faram, who became both his wife and artistic muse, marking the beginning of his professional artistic career.

+Later that year or in early 1935, while in Sydney, Coutts experienced another significant moment when he discovered a shoe store called MacNaughts.
+There he encountered both ultra-high heels and London Life magazine, followed by meeting a man known as "Achilles," who operated a local High Heel Club for fetishists.
+It was London Life magazine that provided the inspiration for Bizarre magazine.

 Early career

-After moving to Brisbane, Australia, in 1926, Coutts joined a local High Heel Club, where he was probably introduced to the print media of a community of "shoe lovers" and other fetishists.
-He met his future second wife, Holly Anna Faram, c.
-1936 and the couple married in 1942.
-She became his muse and often modelled for him.
-Because of his access to the High Heel Club's mailing list, Willie was able to begin producing and selling his own illustrations and photographs.
-He worked at a variety of jobs as well as pursuing his hobby and eventually established a company to produce exotic footwear called "Achilles".
-In 1945, Willie moved to North America, while Holly chose to remain in Australia, where she died in 1983 at the age of 70.
-Willie wished to settle in New York but was forced to remain in Montreal, Canada, for a year or so because of immigration issues.